 Lake Village is a very small city located in the state of Arkansas.
-With a population of 2,418 people and two constituent neighborhoods, Lake Village is the 112th largest community in Arkansas.
+With a population of 2,065 people and two constituent neighborhoods, Lake Village is the 154th largest community in Arkansas.

 Lake Village is an extremely ethnically-diverse city.
 The people who call Lake Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Village residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lake Village include Irish, Italian, German, and Dutch West Indian.
+Lake Village also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.98% of the city’s residents.
+Important ancestries of people in Lake Village include Irish, Italian, German, English, and Czech.

 The most common language spoken in Lake Village is English.
 Other important languages spoken here include Spanish and Italian.